tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/数据库架构/双节点（原高可用版）_intl_en.md

 ![Alt text](https://main.qcloudimg.com/raw/19d5619f983d3dc550b3218c0520b447.png)

 ## Upgrading
 - The engine versions of TencentDB for MySQL can be upgraded.
-For more information, see [Upgrading Database Engines](https://intl.cloud.tencent.com/document/product/236/8126).
+For more information, see [Upgrading Database Engine](https://intl.cloud.tencent.com/document/product/236/8126).
 - TencentDB for MySQL can be upgraded from the two-node architecture to the three-node architecture.
-For more information, see [Upgrading Two-Node Instances to Three-Node](https://intl.cloud.tencent.com/document/product/236/35986).
+For more information, see [Upgrading Two-Node Instances to Three-Node Instances](https://intl.cloud.tencent.com/document/product/236/35986).
 - The kernel minor versions of TencentDB for MySQL can be upgraded automatically or manually.
-For more information, see [Upgrading Kernel Minor Versions](https://intl.cloud.tencent.com/document/product/236/36816).
+For more information, see [Upgrading Kernel Minor Version](https://intl.cloud.tencent.com/document/product/236/36816).